Glossary

 ObjectiveBest splitWhy it fits

-Beginner strengthfull bodyfrequent practice, low complexity
+Beginner strengthFull bodyFrequent practice, low complexity

-Recomposition with schedule pressureupper/lowereasier to recover and track
+Recomposition with schedule pressureUpper/lowerEasier to recover and track

 Session format options

-Upper/lower4 daysclear progression tracking and recovery windows
+Upper/lower4 days12–18 setsClear progression tracking and recovery windows

-Push/pull/legs3-6 daysbalanced volume for intermediate lifters
+Push/pull/legs3–6 days14–22 setsBalanced volume for intermediate lifters

 Progression template